-Before starting at Wal-Mart, in April of 2014 I sent out letters of introduction and interest to churches I found on the website of the Wisconsin Fellowship of Baptist Churches (WFBC) that were without pastors.
+Near the end of my Army Advanced Leader Course (ALC) I sent out letters of introduction and interest to churches I found on the website of the Wisconsin Fellowship of Baptist Churches (WFBC) that were without pastors.
 I received two responses.
 One response was to what I considered a larger city than what I would feel comfortable in.
 In addition, I really feel called to a small-town or rural church.
 The second church that responded was in Door County I set up a weekend to take the family to preach at Peninsula Baptist Church in Sturgeon Bay.
 Within about a week of making the commitment to preach at Peninsula Baptist our family vehicle suffered a mechanical failure that was virtually non-repairable.
 The steering gearbox had broken the frame in half where it was attached.
 Fortunately, we were not on the highway and the Lord protected our family.

 Looking for a van that would fit our family of nine (including my wife and I) was not something I would enjoy doing.
 I certainly did not want to think about paying for one.
 To shorten this part of the story (more comes into play later) my wife’s best friend had made some phone calls and located a van for us.
 I was told that Julie (my wife) was going with her friend to pick one up.
 A couple near Marshfield had a van that ran, but they no longer needed.
 A jump start, trip to Wal-Mart and one battery later, she drove it home with the title in hand.
 Yes, the price was one trip north, one battery and the cost of the title transfer.